The head of an HTML document is the part that is not displayed in the web browser when the page is loaded. It contains information such as the page

 <head> <meta charset="utf-8"> <title>My test page</title> </head>

-In larger pages however, the head can get quite full of items — try going to some of your favourite web sites and using the developer tools to check out their head contents.
+In larger pages however, the head can get quite full of items — try going to some of your favorite websites and using the developer tools to check out their head contents.
 Our aim here is not to show you how to use everything that can possibly be put in the head, but rather to teach you how to use the most obvious things you'll want to include in the head, and give you some familiarity.
 Let's get started.

 Adding a title